 Previous Great American Cleanups

-Last year, the Great American Cleanup led to many positive changes across our state, including a large-scale beautification effort in Natchez parks and other public places, including the Colonnades and the city’s entrances.
-Read more.
+Last year, the Great American Cleanup led to many positive changes across our state, including the partnership with the Outdoor Happiness movement to create a park in Flora.
+Learn more about the project.

 Be sure to check our Volunteer webpage to see if about upcoming cleanup opportunities.
 If not, we encourage you to organize one!
 We can provide the supplies.
 See “Community Cleanups” on our Community Resources webpage for more information.